\n\n

 – **Keep a bin liner in the room.** Wet sheets go straight in; no trailing them to the laundry basket mid-change.

-If it is the same parent doing every change and exhaustion is becoming a real problem, this post on managing night change fatigue has practical strategies from parents who have been doing this for years.
+If the same parent does every change and exhaustion is becoming a problem, [this post on managing night change fatigue](https://www.sleepsecurenights.com/i-am-exhausted-from-night-changes-how-other-parents-manage-without-burning-out/) offers practical strategies.

-Three sheet sets per night means potentially 21 wash loads per week — before you count pyjamas, pads, and nightwear.
+Three sheet sets per night means potentially 21 wash loads per week — before counting pyjamas, pads, and nightwear.
 That is unsustainable on a standard home machine.

-- Bed pads instead of full sheets — a pad that protects a 60×90cm area is far faster to wash and dry than a full fitted sheet.
+– **Bed pads instead of full sheets** — a pad protecting a 60×90cm area is faster to wash and dry than a full fitted sheet.
 If the pad does its job, the sheet beneath may not need washing every time.

-- Rinse before washing.
-A quick cold rinse cycle (or a cold soak) before the main wash prevents urine setting into fabric and reduces the need for high-temperature washes.
+– **Rinse before washing.** A quick cold rinse cycle (or soak) before the main wash prevents urine from setting into fabric and reduces the need for high-temperature washes.

-- White or light bedding.
-Makes it easier to assess whether something genuinely needs washing, and tolerates hot washes and bleach products if required.
+– **White or light bedding.** Makes it easier to assess whether something genuinely needs washing and tolerates hot washes and bleach if necessary.

-- A dedicated overnight basket.
-Separate wet items immediately — do not mix with daytime laundry.
-This keeps the household laundry manageable and reduces the feeling of constant contamination.
+– **A dedicated overnight basket.** Separate wet items immediately — do not mix with daytime laundry.
+This keeps laundry manageable and reduces the feeling of constant contamination.

-- Tumble drying.
-If you have access to a dryer, using it for bed pads overnight means they are ready by morning.
+– **Tumble drying.** If available, using a dryer for bed pads overnight means they are ready by morning.
 Line-drying thick pads can take 24 hours or more in British weather.

-Three sheet changes per night suggests either very high urine output, a product that is not providing adequate containment, or both.
-If this has been the pattern for some time and standard products have not made a dent, it is reasonable to speak to a GP or continence nurse — not because anything is necessarily wrong, but because some children are eligible for prescribed products through the NHS, and a continence assessment may identify practical options you have not yet tried.
+Three sheet changes per night suggest very high urine output, inadequate product, or both.
+If this pattern persists despite using standard products, consulting a GP or continence nurse is advisable — not because anything is necessarily wrong, but because some children are eligible for prescribed products through the NHS, and a continence assessment may identify practical options.

-If bedwetting is also increasing in frequency rather than staying stable or gradually improving, this post on wetting that is not responding to anything covers what the next steps might look like.
+If bedwetting increases in frequency rather than stabilises or improves, [this post on wetting that is not responding to treatment](https://www.sleepsecurenights.com/bedwetting-is-getting-worse-not-better-despite-everything-we-have-tried/) discusses next steps.

-It is also worth noting that multiple voids per night can sometimes reflect high fluid intake late in the day, and simple timing adjustments to drinks — not restriction, just timing — can make a measurable difference for some children without requiring any clinical intervention.
+It is also worth noting that multiple voids can sometimes result from high fluid intake late in the day, and simple timing adjustments to drinks — not restriction, just timing — can make a difference for some children without clinical intervention.

-You may not be able to eliminate every wet episode tonight.
-But you can almost certainly eliminate the part where every episode means ten minutes of remaking a bed in the dark.
-Layering the bed, upgrading to a higher-capacity product, and pre-staging everything you need takes thirty minutes to set up once — and then saves that time repeatedly, every night, for however long this continues.
+You may not eliminate every wet episode tonight.
+But you can almost certainly eliminate the need to spend ten minutes remaking a bed in the dark after each episode.
+Layering the bed, upgrading to higher-capacity products, and pre-staging everything takes about thirty minutes to set up once — and then saves that time every night.

-Start with the bed layering.
-It costs very little, works immediately, and requires no cooperation from your child.
+Start with bed layering.
+It costs little, works immediately, and requires no cooperation from your child.
 Everything else can follow.